 Regardless of whether you suffered head, neck, or back injuries; severe bone breaks or burns; or even seemingly mild nerve damage, you deserve to heal without the burden of paying for someone else’s mistake.

 Personal injuries often include brain or spinal damage that lead to paralysis and other mental and physical disabilities.
-Severe limb damage can require amputations, burns may need painful skin grafts, and persistent nerve pain is a terrible thing to live with.
+Severe limb damage can require amputations; burns may need painful skin grafts; and persistent nerve pain is a terrible thing to live with.

 How Much Is My Personal Injury Case Worth?

 The costs of your injury, both immediate and future, can and should be completely covered by your final settlement amount.
 Many damages and non-economic losses are very difficult to turn into precise dollar values.
-This makes it important to have an experienced Milwaukee personal injury lawyer help you identify all of your losses and determine what they are worth.
+This makes it important to have an experienced personal injury attorney help you identify all of your losses and determine what they are worth.

-Any medical costs, including hospital stays, specialist visits, over-the-counter and prescription medication, rehabilitative therapy, and medical equipment
+- Any medical costs, including hospital stays, specialist visits, over-the-counter and prescription medication, rehabilitative therapy, and medical equipment

-Any home or vehicular modifications made to accommodate new disabilities
+- Any home or vehicular modifications made to accommodate new disabilities

-Pain and suffering, whether from the accident or from your injuries later
+- Pain and suffering, whether from the accident or from your injuries later

-Damage done to your marriage and personal relationships
+- Damage done to your marriage and personal relationships

 Going to Court vs. Settling Through Negotiations

 By far, the most important reason to work with a personal injury lawyer is to avoid being taken advantage of by insurance companies and opposing attorneys.
-The sad truth is that these entities care little about your recovery and are more concerned with paying you the smallest amount that they can possibly get away with.
+The sad truth is that these entities care little about your recovery and are more concerned with paying you the smallest amount they can possibly get away with.